The birthplace of Rugby football

 During your visit you can discover how Rugby gave the game to the world and how today's global sport still has its roots in the town.

-You can also visit The Close at Rugby School, the hallowed turf where the game began, and the bronze statue of William Webb Ellis which celebrates the moment he carved his name in history.
+You can also visit the small museum at Rugby School alongside its most important buildings by taking a guided tour which runs every Saturday.
+Pre-booking essential.
+Make sure you visit the School's Close, the hallowed turf where the game began, and the bronze statue of William Webb Ellis opposite the Close which celebrates the moment he carved his name in history.

 You can discover the history of the game during a trip to the Webb Ellis Rugby Football Museum, where William Gilbert manufactured the first rugby balls, and explore the historic market town of Rugby by following the Pathway of Fame - a trail of bronze plaques which celebrate the icons of the game.